amrikmalhans/bitclout-graphql/README.md

 ```

 ## Support

-This is a public API and the code is MIT-licensed and you can support me by [buying my coin on BitClout](https://bitclout.com/u/amrik)
+you can support me by [buying my coin on BitClout](https://bitclout.com/u/amrik)